Optimizing Inventory Placement for a Downstream Online Matching Problem: Introduction

 To overcome this difficulty, an approach taken by the literature and also in practice is to (exactly or approximately) optimize a surrogate function that approximates the value of the optimal fulfillment policy.
-The following surrogates and corresponding placement procedures have been considered. \begin{enumerate} \item \textbf{Fluid Placement}: optimizes inventory placement for a fluid relaxation of the problem, in which the total demand of each type is assumed to be deterministic and equal to its expected value.
+The following surrogates and corresponding placement procedures have been considered. \begin{enumerate} \item \textbf{Fluid Placement}: optimizes inventory placement for a fluid relaxation of the problem, in which the total demand of each node is assumed to be deterministic and equal to its expected value.
 This procedure only requires knowing the first moments of demand distributions and is also the least computationally expensive.
-It has been used to prove some approximation guarantees for the joint placement and fulfillment problem \citep{bai2022joint,chen2022approximation}. \item \textbf{Offline Placement}: optimizes the reward obtained by a fulfillment policy that knows the total demand for each type in the given random scenario in advance and thus makes hindsight optimal fulfillment decisions. \citet{govindarajan2021joint,devalve2023understanding} has advocated for this procedure in experiments. {This procedure requires the distributional knowledge of total demands and the ability to enumerate over it, which can be difficult.
-Therefore, often it is approximated by the sampling of demand scenarios.} \item \textbf{Myopic Placement}: makes the simplifying assumption that the downstream fulfillment decisions will be made according to a greedy policy that maximizes immediate rewards, ignoring the opportunity cost of depleting a unit of inventory at a given warehouse.
+It has been used to prove some approximation guarantees for the joint placement and fulfillment problem \citep{bai2022joint,chen2022approximation}. \item \textbf{Offline Placement}: optimizes the expected reward obtained by a fulfillment policy that knows the total demand for each node in the given random scenario in advance and thus makes hindsight optimal fulfillment decisions. \citet{govindarajan2021joint,devalve2023understanding} advocate for this procedure based on their experiments. {This procedure requires the distributional knowledge of total demands and the ability to enumerate over it, which can be difficult.
+Therefore, it is often approximated by the sampling of demand scenarios.} \item \textbf{Myopic Placement}: makes the simplifying assumption that the downstream fulfillment decisions will be made according to a greedy policy that maximizes immediate rewards, ignoring the opportunity cost of depleting a unit of inventory at a given warehouse.
 This is an approach present in the lines of work of \citet{acimovic2017mitigating,chen2017large}, which presents it as a natural first step.
 Unlike the first two procedures, the surrogate optimized here is rather pessimistic about the sophistication of the downstream fulfillment team.
-The output of myopic fulfillment depends on the order in which demand arrives, so this information has to be incorporated when optimizing inventory placement for this surrogate, which is usually done through simulation. \end{enumerate}
+The output of myopic fulfillment depends on the order in which demand arrives, so this information has to be incorporated when optimizing inventory placement for this surrogate, which is usually done through simulation. \end{enumerate} Despite the aforementioned work, there is no clear consensus on which placement procedure is best.
+Fluid Placement comes with theoretical guarantees, but is shown to perform substantially worse than Offline Placement in real-world experiments \citep{devalve2023understanding}.
+Offline Placement, on the other hand comes with no theoretical guarantees, and the number of samples required for it to prescribe a good decision is also unclear.
+Finally, Myopic Placement is the most realistic in terms of not expecting the fulfillment team to foretell demand in advance, but the speed and stability of simulation procedures is questionable.